imribiy/xos-ltsb/README.md

-# XOS LTSB
+# XOS LTSB 1607
-Last castle of FACEIT and ESEA players.
-1607 LTSB based custom gaming ISO.
+1607 LTSB based custom ISO for competitive gaming.
+Supports FACEIT & ESEA

-Always have a backup image in your USB stick.
-I don't give further support about this ISO.
-If you complain anything about the ISO, feel free to modify according to your taste.
-It's open source.

-# 1607 version of Windows10 doesn't work with GTX16xx series and RTX cards!!!
+# 1607 Doesn't support GTX16xx series cards and RTX cards!

 Read release notes before downloading to see what is missing on the ISO.